finasilvasantiste/esg_company_search/README.md

 ## Note on technology used
 The business logic is wrapped in a lightweight **data workflow orchestration tool** [(Prefect)](https://www.prefect.io/opensource) to more easily provide observabililty, scheduling, deployment on the cloud, etc. To deploy the app on the cloud you need a server running an instance of the Prefect dashboard (or alternatively use an instance hosted by Prefect themselves, which they call Prefect Cloud) and some AWS infra (or any other cloud provider supported by Prefect).
-The Prefect api can use the `docker-compose.yml` file to create an image that gets pushed into an AWS ECS repo, and using an ECS task definition that image can then be run in an ECS container.
+The Prefect api can use the `docker-compose.yml` file inside this repo to create an image that gets pushed into an AWS ECS repo, and using an ECS task definition that image can then be run in an ECS container.
 Once the workflow ran the ECS container gets shut down and the AWS resources released.

 # App Setup